100+ Free Online Resources to Learn to Code for Beginners

 Start with these online coding classes:

-- Creative Coding (This course from NYU “will introduce you to the fundamental concepts of object oriented programming, using code as a method for self-expression in a variety of media, such as 2D graphics, animation, image, and video processing.”)
+- Creative Coding from NYU “will introduce you to the fundamental concepts of object oriented programming, using code as a method for self-expression in a variety of media, such as 2D graphics, animation, image, and video processing.”)

 - HTML Coding Essentials (from the coding class masters at W3C)